Object Storage: S3, GCS and ABS

 When you’re ready to get started, refer to the examples and guides linked at the bottom of this page.
 You can also access them from the sidebar.

-Does Monte Carlo connect directly to my object storage?Not directly.
-Monte Carlo monitors external tables in your cloud data warehouse.
-Those external tables are the structured “mapping” that points to files in object storage—so Monte Carlo can observe the data through the warehouse connection.
+Does Monte Carlo require direct connectivity to object storage?No. Monte Carlo monitors files through external tables in your cloud data warehouse.
+Those external tables are the structured “mapping” that points to files in object storage.
+This eliminates the need to maintain metadata about files on object storage in multiple systems and ensures consistency between your production pipelines and your data observability checks.

-What if I don’t use external tables or don’t have a cloud data warehouse yet?That’s okay!
-This guide includes examples you can reference to set up external tables in supported warehouses.
-And if you’d like, you can create a warehouse solely for this use case and scale it appropriately.
+What if I don’t use external tables for object storage files?That’s okay!
+This guide includes examples you can reference to set up external tables in various warehouse and lake environments.
+If needed, you can easily create a cost efficient lake dedicated for this purpose, and scale it appropriately.

 Feature Support